Brandenlanghals/greenthumb/README.md

 # greenthumb

 Green Thumb is a simple platform for users to find and create events targeted at making communities cleaner, and offsetting our carbon footprint.
+Users can create and edit a profile, then find an event to participate in, or create an event for others to join.

-Our team of three used Mongo, Express, React, Node, Passport Authentication, HTML, CSS, JavaScript, Mongoose, and Express.
+Tech Used:  Mongo/Mongoose, Express, React, Node, Passport Authentication, HTML, CSS, JavaScript.